iotaisolutions/qamp-fall-2021/README.md

 To have in-depth understanding of Kubernetes Concepts refer [Kubernetes Official Documentation](https://kubernetes.io/docs/home/)

+**Helm** , the package manager for Kubernetes, is a useful command line tool for: installing, upgrading and managing applications on a Kubernetes cluster.
+Helm packages are called charts.
+We will be installing and managing JupyterHub on our Kubernetes cluster using a Helm chart.

+Charts are abstractions describing how to install packages onto a Kubernetes cluster.
+When a chart is deployed, it works as a templating engine to populate multiple yaml files for package dependencies with the required variables, and then runs kubectl apply to apply the configuration to the resource and install the package.

 ### DASK

 - Is Distributed compute scheduler built to scale  Python.
 Adapts to custom algorithms with a flexible task scheduler